iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/03-mint-new-nft.md

 nftOutput.amount = amountNeeded.toString();
 ```

+## Initialize the NFT

-You can observe that `nftId` is initialized to an hexadecimal string that represents `32` bytes set to `0`.
-That is the
+The `nftId` is initialized as a hexadecimal string that represents `32` bytes set to `0`.
+By doing this, you tell the
-way to ask for a new NFT to be minted.
-The Output also includes two immutable features: the `Issuer` (that must be equal
+request to mint a **new** NFT.
+The Output also includes two immutable features:
-to the owner of the Input of the transaction that is going to create the NFT) and the `metadata`.
-The latter allows to
+The `Issuer`.
+It must be equal to the owner of the Input of the transaction that will create the NFT
-know information about the asset bound to the NFT.
-In this case
+The `metadata`.
+This allows knowing information about the asset bound to the NFT.
+In this case,
 the [IRC27 standard](https://wiki.iota.org/shimmer/tips/tips/TIP-0027/) is used to assert that the asset is an image
 hosted at a particular URI.

+### Unlock Conditions

 The unlock conditions set that the `sourceAddress` is the one that owns this NFT.
-As you did in previous tutorials you
-need to calculate the storage costs of the NFT Output and assign it to the `amount` held by the Output.
-In this case the
+You will need to calculate the storage
+costs of the NFT Output and assign it to the `amount` held by the Output.
+In this case, the code transferred double the
-double of the cost is transferred so that, if needed, the NFT Output can be expanded with extra metadata or unlock
+actual cost so that, if needed, the NFT Output can be expanded with extra metadata or unlock conditions.
-conditions.

 ## Define the Transaction Essence

-The transaction defined involves an Input (the Output that holds at least enough funds to cover the storage deposit of
+The transaction involves an Input (the Output that holds at least enough funds to cover the storage deposit of
-the new NFT), and two Outputs.
+the new NFT) and two Outputs.
 The new NFT Output and another Basic Output with the remaining funds from the original
-Input (that can only be unlocked with the original address that controls the funds).
+Input that you can only unlock with the original address that controls the funds.

-For calculating the remaining funds, a query is made against the node to obtain the details of the aforementioned
+To calculate the remaining funds, you need to query the node to obtain the details of the consumed Output.
-consumed Output.

 ```typescript
 const inputs: IUTXOInput[] = [];